Welcome to the Living Well Spending Less FAQ page!

-I do my best to respond to as many questions, comments, and emails as I can, but unfortunately, there are many times that I just can’t get to them all.
-I promise it doesn’t mean I don’t like you!
-I love reading all your questions and comments, and even if I can’t always answer directly, I hope you’ll keep ‘em coming.
+We do our best to respond to as many questions, comments, and emails as we can, but unfortunately, there are many times we simply can’t get to them all.
+Even so, we do love reading all your questions and comments, and even if we can’t always answer directly, we do hope you’ll keep ’em coming.

-In the meantime, here are some answers to the most frequently asked questions:
+In the meantime, here are some answers some of our most frequently asked questions:

 * * *